ericdfournier/carb_elec/data/building_permits/README.md

 # Data Dictionary

-Table: permits.combined
+## Table: permits.combined

-Note: This table contains the raw collated permit data assembled from all the sampled municipalities - prior to any subsequent filtering or post-processing operations.
+This table contains the raw collated permit data assembled from all the sampled municipalities - prior to any subsequent filtering or post-processing operations.

 | Data Field | Definition |
 |------------|------------|